efraingatuzz/ISMabs/ISMabs_xspec/README.md

 INSTALLATION

-You can use the compile.sh file to install the model by doing
+First, you need to decompress the "AtomicData.tar.gz" file inside the "atomic_data" folder (e.g. using untar).
+Then, you can use the compile.sh file to install the model by doing (depending on your OS)

-sh compile.sh
+sh compile_linux.sh/sh compile_mac.sh

 In the  model folder or you can setting up and using this model is as described in the xspec manual: